 “I am happy and proud.
 It was brave of the jury to appoint us so soon after the opening” said the owner Björn Örås.
 Our goal was to create the best Swedish course.
 Reaching that goal during the first season gives us support to aim even higher.
 Our next goal is to have the best course in Europe” said Björn Örås.

 The Stadium course is now well established and the second course at the club, called the Castle, opened for play in 2009.
-Clearly Bro Hof Slott has a very bright future, especially given that the Stadium course has hosted the Scandinavian Masters since 2010.
-The Scandinavian Masters was held on the Masters course at Barsebäck Golf & Country Club in 2009.
+Clearly Bro Hof Slott has a very bright future, especially given that the Stadium course hosted five editions of the Scandinavian Masters tournament between 2010 and 2016.

-Robert Trent Jones Jnr – commented as follows:
+Robert Trent Jones Jr. – commented as follows:

 Mother Earth must have created this area for a golf course.
 All I had to do was to walk around this beautiful landscape and see where the holes would fit in.
 There was an enormous amount of land and a large wallet.
 If, in spite of everything, there wasn’t enough land, we could get more.”